Spatial ordering and political control in the Caribbean lowlands and central Andes of eighteenth-century New Granada

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Herrera Angel, Marta C., "Spatial ordering and political control in the Caribbean lowlands and central Andes of eighteenth-century New Granada" (1999).
-Geography - Dissertations.
-Paper 24.
+Geography and the Environment - Dissertations.
+24.